-This letter is in response to Kathryn Tierney's request to review and approve the amendment to the tribal gaming ordinance of the Bay Mills Indian Community (Tribe).
-The amendment to the ordinance was adopted by the Tribe by Resolution No. 97-5-12-B on May 12, 1997.
+This letter is in response to your request for the National Indian Gaming Commission (NIGC) to review and approve an amendment to the Bay Mills Indian Community Gaming Code (Gaming Ordinance), Resolution No. 04-5-4, approved by the Tribal Council on May 4, 2004.
 This letter constitutes such approval under the Indian Gaming Regulatory Act (IGRA).
+It is important to note that the Gaming Ordinance is approved for gaming only on Indian lands, as defined in the IGRA, over which the Tribe has jurisdiction.